Affiliate marketing isn’t just putting a bunch of links on your site or on social media and seeing what sticks.

 Within Wealthy Affiliate Premium, you are going to be more than equipped for efficiency, accuracy, content quality and beautiful content design.
-Offers a writing environment where you can create, manage, organize, and publish your content within ONE amazing platform.
+It offers a writing environment where you can create, manage, organize, and publish your content within ONE amazing platform.

 It also offers it’s members a recurring commission.
 The basic membership in WA is always free and gives you full access to two levels of training, Affiliate Bootcamp and Entrepreneur Certification.
 Free members also get free web hosting through SiteRubix and unlimited access to thousands of WordPress themes.
 As you can see below, for every referral that becomes a Premium member I start earning monthly and yearly commissions.

 12% Conversion rate may sound high but it’s what’s typical within WA.
 The reason being is that the free membership doesn’t have a time limit on it.
 This gives you plenty of time to really look under the hood, finish the step-by-step training courses and set up your website(s) foundation, start building your content and start to monetize

 By the time you’ve completed your basic training courses, you’ll have a website that is up and running and ranked on Google.
 Why would you stop there?
 You’ll definitely want to go Premium and gain full access to so much more including a huge library of advanced courses, weekly live webinar lessons, the 24/7 l

 - Debt Consolidation – Google Debt settlement affiliate program

 - Cruises & Luxury Travel